Please consult Is There Life After Calculus? for assistance in selecting an appropriate course. Course descriptions are included below.

 MATH 4140 - Honors Introduction to Analysis II

-Proof-based introduction to further topics in analysis.
-Topics may include the Lebesgue measure and integration, functions of several variables, differential Calculus, implicit function theorem, infinite dimensional normed and metric spaces, Fourier series, ordinary differential equations.
+A proof-based introduction to further topics in analysis.
+Topics may include the Lebesgue measure and integration, functions of several variables, differential calculus, implicit function theorem, infinite dimensional normed and metric spaces, Fourier series, and ordinary differential equations.

 MATH 4180 - Complex Analysis